stackblitz-labs/pkg.pr.new/README.md

 The Github Application is available [here](https://github.com/apps/pkg-pr-new).

-After installing on your repository, you can run `npx pkg-pr-new pulibsh` with `GITHUB_TOKEN` in your workflows and then you have continuous releases!
+After installing on your repository, you can run `npx pkg-pr-new publish` with `GITHUB_TOKEN` in your workflows and then you have continuous releases!

 ```sh
 npm install --save-dev pkg-pr-new